 Showcase - Visual Arts: Architecture and Liturgical Art

-This showcase will explore resources to help you think in new ways about your worship environment, the architecture and the permanent or temporary visual installations that can enhance our praise and prayer.
+This showcase will explore resources to help you think in new ways about your worship environment, the architecture and the permanent or temporary visual installations that can not only enhance our praise and prayer but be praise and prayer.

 Our senses (what we hear, smell, touch, taste, and what we see) provide the means through which we worship God.
 Deepening and sharpening how and what we see are beneficial to all worshipers, not just those who consider themselves artists.
-This showcase will explore resources to help you think in new ways about your worship environment – the architecture and the permanent or temporary visual installations that can enhance our praise and prayer.
+This showcase will explore resources to help you think in new ways about your worship environment – the architecture and the permanent or temporary visual installations that can not only enhance our praise and prayer but be praise and prayer.

 - Walk into your space with new eyes.
 What would a first time visitor’s eyes go to first?
 What does this say about what we do in this space?
 Is this what we want to say?
 Everything you see communicates a message.
 Start with what is already being communicated before you integrate new visual ideas.